PMMaithBM11/Solidworks_Piyush-Mishra_21JE0654/README.md

-Arduino board can be placed on top of the car battery set can be placed over the back part of the car Arduino, batteries and motors can be connected using connecting wires
+Arduino board can be placed on top of the car battery set can be placed over the back part of the car Arduino, batteries and motors can be connected using connecting wires Car_solidworks is the final assembly
+Dimensions: 8X4X4 inches